Kiran-r/myenv/README.md

 # vimrc
-My vimrc config for python
+My vimrc for python and git configuration